johlju/PublishCodeCovCoverage/docs/usage.md

 >[!IMPORTANT]: Use secret variables for your Codecov token to prevent accidental exposure in logs.
 >When using the `codecovToken` input parameter, define a secret pipeline variable and reference it
 >like this: `codecovToken: $(MY_SECRET_TOKEN)` where `MY_SECRET_TOKEN` is marked as a "Secret" in
->the Azure DevOps pipeline variables UI. if you are using the `CODECOV_TOKEN` environment variable
+>the Azure DevOps pipeline variables UI.
+If you are using the `CODECOV_TOKEN` environment variable
 >method, ensure `CODECOV_TOKEN` is marked as a secret environment variable.
 Note that secret variables
 >are not exposed to pull requests from forks.